ChainXim-Team/ChainXim/simulation-example.en.md

 The figure illustrates the relationship between the number of miners in the network and the average block interval.
 As the number of miners increases, the system's block interval continues to decrease.
 Different PoW consensus modules share the same core mechanisms, only differing in their application scenarios, thus the results they yield are largely consistent.

+---
+Average block time variation with number of miners

 ![block_time](doc/block_time.png)

 ### 2. Fork Rate, Stale Block Rate, and Consistency under Different Maximum Delays

-This example demonstrates the operation of the stochastic propagation network module.
-The stochastic propagation network sets initial reception probability for all messages, stipulating that messages will be received by miners with a certain probability in the first round after being sent.
-If not received, the reception probability for each miner will continuously increase by the value specified in the increment probability parameter during subsequent rounds.
-The initial reception parameter and increment parameter collectively determine the maximum network latency.
+ChainXim's stochastic propagation network component is configured with two parameters: initial reception probability 'rcvprob_start' and growth probability 'rcvprob_inc'.
+It specifies that after a message is sent, it has a certain probability of being received by miners in the first round.
+If it is not received, the reception probability for each miner in subsequent rounds increases by the value specified by the growth parameter.
+This simulates a delay scenario with a deterministic upper bound but a certain degree of randomness.
+In this example, the component is used to investigate the impact of different maximum delays on the performance of the blockchain system.
 The specific parameter settings are as follows:

 - Rounds: 3000000
 - Number of miners: 20